pablomesen/panablo/README.md

 - Hi, I’m @pablomesen
-- I’m interested in learning python
+- I’m interested in learning new languages and technologies! :D
-- I’m currently learning python, first semester of software engineering
+- I’m currently working o basic data base projects, third semester of Computational engineering
-- I’m looking to collaborate on basic python projects
+- I’m looking not looking no colloborate on anything at the time
 - Contact: pmesen2046@gmail.com

 <!---